C0deWiser/polyglot/readme.md

           LC_MESSAGES/
             messages.po

-After you have translated `po` files you should compile it all to `mo` format, that is understandable by Gettext.
+Generated files contains collected string, that you might want to translate.
+After you have finished translation you should compile all `po` files to `mo` format, that is understandable by Gettext.
 Use Artisan command to compile.

     php artisan polyglot:compile

 Beside every `po` file will appear `mo` file.

-Do remember, that php caches contents of `mo` files.
+> Do remember, that php caches contents of `mo` files.
 So, after compiling, be sure, you have restarted the web server.

 ### Compatability with Laravel Translator